beepbooplabsltd/bbl6182/README.md

 | Ring    | Sense  | Pin 3  |
 | Sleeve  | Ground | Pin 4  |

+## Security design

+As with any device that may come in contact with encryption key material, it is important to understand the security design and risk factors when using the BBL6182.

+For more information, please review the in-depth discussion of the [BBL6182 security design](./security-design.md).

 ## Legal

 The names "beep boop labs" and "BBL6182", and the alembic distiller logo, are trademarks and/or copyrighted works of beep boop labs ltd. All rights are reserved.